 “The Romantic tree”

 “The Romantic tree is more than ever with us, given a new urgency as the totem of our time, the symbol of mankind’s treatment of the ecosystem.
 This symbolism is fiercely contested by commercial interests for whom trees remain a free good, to be exploited.
-The Colonial tree, you will recall, was to a degree just a nuisance, impeding agriculture.
-That role persists, to be sure, in reckless clearance by cattle-barons and landless peasants alike.
+The Colonial tree, you recall, was a nuisance, impeding agriculture.
+That role persists, in reckless clearance by cattle-barons and landless peasants alike.
 In other parts of the world the inexorable march of clear-cut forestry neither knows nor seeks justification.
 Its imperative, and the vested interest of its workers, is commercial exploitation pure and simple, and that is deemed motive enough.

 “Pollan reminds us that our present debate over the role of “Tree” in the community of beings is not new; it was taking place in North America a century and more gone by.
 Only the voices and the stakes are higher.
 Should our generation celebrate, as Walt Whitman did in “The Song of the Broad-Axe,” the achievement of loggers and frontiersmen?
 Or will we elect to fall in behind Henry David Thoreau, writing an ode to a pine tree felled by a logger’s axe?

 ” ‘A plant which it has taken two centuries to perfect, rising by slow stages into the heavens, had this afternoon ceased to exist… Why does not the village bell sound a knell?’